kubernetes-sigs/kustomize/cmd/depprobcheck/README.md

-# A TEST PROGRAM
+## Checking openapi build issues

-Edit this to see what builds in various combinations of cli-runtime and kube-openapi.
+Edit the `main.go` and `go.mod` in this dir to see what builds with various combinations of cli-runtime kube-openapi.

 ####